ibm-cloud-docs/vpc/faqs-placement-groups.md

 # FAQs: Placement groups
 {: #faqs-for-placement-groups}

-Placement groups are available only to accounts with special approval to preview this beta feature.
-Contact your IBM Sales representative if you are interested in getting access.
-{: beta}

 ## Can I assign my instance to more than one placement group?
 {: #faq-placement-groups-0}